RE

 Subject intent:

 At Northlands, we aim to teach our children about the wide range of different religions that are not only present in wider society but in our school.
 We are keen to ensure that pupils gain an insight to how different religions view the world and to develop a tolerance and understanding of how British society is made up of different beliefs.
-We aim to ensure that all children understand the privileged of being part of such a diverse and yet harmonious school and seek to ensure these values can be taken forward into their futures endeavours.
+We aim to ensure that all children understand the privilege of being part of such a diverse and yet harmonious school and seek to ensure these values can be taken forward into their futures endeavours.

 Subject implementation: